 Bract and Calyx

-The bract is the part found in the female reproductive area which is green and bears a tear-like structure.
+The bract is the part found in the green female reproductive area with a tear-like structure.

-Bracts are covered with a large number of trichomes and usually have high amounts of cannabinoids.
+Bracts are covered with many trichomes and usually have high amounts of cannabinoids.

 Inside the bract is where the calyx exists.